 These are the runners-up.
 They have all done plenty to serve the investing community, and all have a good process for investing.

-David Swensen - Unconventional Success: A Fundamental Approach to Personal Investment
+- David F. Swensen.
+He is the author of David Swensen – Unconventional Success: A Fundamental Approach to Personal Investment.
+Find his portfolio here

 Suggestions for your next steps